-- \$1.9 million aggregate grant funding for Ovaprene research and development expenses from the Eunice Kennedy Shriver Nation Institute of Child Health and Human Development (NICHD), a division of the National Institutes of Health (NIH). - \$224,665 amount received in 2018. - \$982,851 amount available under second Notice of Award received in March 2019 following the NIH's review of data from first phase of research supporting Ovaprene, \$886,667 of which was received through Sept.
-30,2019. - \$730,722 the remaining portion of the award of is available in 2020 contingent upon NIH approval.
+- \$1.9 million aggregate grant funding for Ovaprene research and development expenses from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), a division of the National Institutes of Health (NIH). - \$730,722 remaining portion of award available in 2020 contingent upon NIH approval.